Except for a BIG difference…

 The reasons why I think they might be so popular among struggling readers are:

-- They feel like ‘big children’ books, rather than little children’s books (many decodable readers are created with really young readers in mind, hence the feeling of ‘baby books’).In fact, the DOG ON A LOG series are not just simple short stories, but chapter books, with nicely-thought story lines, that are not just a bunch of words put together…
+- They feel like “big children’s books” rather than little baby books.
+Many decodable readers are created with very young readers in mind, which is why they often give off a ‘baby book’ vibe.
+However, the DOG ON A LOG series goes beyond simple short stories and offers chapter books with well-crafted storylines.
+These books are not just a random collection of words, but carefully composed narratives.

-- From a phonics’ perspective the text is extremely controlled, so students do not get stuck a hundred times, overwhelmed or confused by conflicting sounds with similar spelling patterns.
+- From a phonics’ perspective the text is extremely controlled, so students do NOT get stuck a hundred times, feeling overwhelmed or confused by conflicting sounds with similar spelling patterns.

 - They use exceptionally big letters.

-Only 1 to 3 new rules are introduced in each step of books.
+Only one to three new rules are introduced in each step of books.
 This gives students a lot of practice before they move on to the next step.

-I find it fantastic that children are given so many opportunities to practice phonics rules.
-It doesn’t harm anyone really!
+I find it fantastic that children are given so many opportunities to practice phonics rules!

 These books are on top of my list.